akafinal/snapshotanalyzer30000/README.md

 A demo project that manages EC2 volume snaphshots

 # About
-A Project that uses Boto3 to manage EC2 instances snaphshots
+A Project that uses Boto3 to manage EC2 instances snaphshots.
+This is part of the course 'Python for Beginners' on ACloud Guru by Robin Norwood.
+I've integrated some extra functions to his code.

 # Config
 shotty uses the configuration file created by Aws cli e.g.